 With the release of Nelson Mandela and his subsequent rise to the Presidency of South Africa, Tutu found himself firmly on the right side of history.
 His vocal support of the anti-Apartheid cause made him a global icon for human rights, and resulted in his meteoric rise in the Anglican Church, finally becoming the Archbishop of Cape Town.
 He eventually retired in 1996, but continued to play a supporting role in the dismantling of the old government.

-Nowadays, Bishop Tutu is most well-known for his advocacy for gay rights, his criticisms of American foreign policy, particularly during the administration of George W. Bush, support for boycotts and divestments against Israel, and agitation against capital punishment.
+In his later years, Bishop Tutu was best known for his advocacy for gay rights,note criticisms of American foreign policy (particularly during the administration of George W. Bush), support for boycotts and divestments against Israel, and agitation against capital punishment.
 Parallels have been drawn between him and American activist Martin Luther King Jr., regarding their similar Christian ethos, rhetoric of civil disobedience, and commitment to economic justice.

 Bishop Tutu died of prostate cancer on the day after Christmas in 2021, at the age of 90.